Mental Health staff in the NHS Staff Survey scored 'We are always learning' as the lowest of all 9 domains*.

 The evidence-based training programme is delivered non-judgementally, Liam understands that some professionals come to work in Children's Services from other areas, or may be new to the workforce; "People who choose to spend their time supporting Children, Young People and Families are incredible people who want to make a difference".
 The training caters to various levels of experience and confidence, with staff able to book on to modules that will most suit them.

-The training programme is based on Supporting Children Young People and Families CYPMHS Competency Framework (download here) (adapted from University College London and NHS Scotland's work in 2011).
+The training programme is based on Supporting Children Young People and Families CYPMHS Competency Framework (download here).
 It gives all professionals a strong foundation in working with children and families, developing key mental health understanding and skills, before advancing to specialised modules on working therapeutically with children and families affected by abuse and trauma, and in mental health crisis.

 With one in three child psychiatry posts vacant (The Guardian 2024) and waiting times as long as two years (Children’s Commissioner for England, 2024), many services lack the capacity to train and retain staff effectively.
 SCYPF’s training helps bridge this gap, ensuring professionals feel supported and prepared to deliver high-quality care.
 “Better-trained staff provide better services,” Liam adds.
 “They’re also more likely to stay in their roles, boosting team morale and help with staff retention.”